visgl/hubble.gl/examples/website/basic-basemap/README.md

 Copy the content of this folder to your project.

-Other options can be found at [using with Mapbox GL](https://deck.gl/docs/developer-guide/base-maps/using-with-mapbox).
+Other options can be found at [using with Maplibre GL](https://deck.gl/docs/developer-guide/base-maps/using-with-maplibre).

 ### Installation